ashinzekene/angular4-paystack/projects/angular4-paystack/README.md

 |  `bearer`             | `string`       | false               |  ""                 | Who bears Paystack charges? account or subaccount
 |  `channels`           | `array`         | false              | undefined  | Send 'card' or 'bank' or 'card','bank' as an array to specify what options to show the user paying

-> For more information checkout [paystack's documentation](https://developers.paystack.co/docs/paystack-inline#section-working-with-paystack-inline)
+> For more information checkout [paystack's documentation](https://paystack.com/docs/payments/accept-payments/)

-## Contributing
+## CONTRIBUTING

 Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.